Skip to content

 Seoul

 Yup!
 Just like the song.
-The statue was actually created to celebrate the famous song that made Gangnam district famous.
-It’s a hotspot for Instagram enthusiasts where a lot of people go and take a photo next to the two gigantic golden hands folded over the top of one another, exactly like in PSY’s hit!
+The statue was created to celebrate the famous song that made Gangnam district famous.
+It’s a hotspot for Instagram enthusiasts, where many people go and take a photo next to the two gigantic golden hands folded over one another, precisely like in PSY’s hit!

 Jjimjilbang (Traditional Korean Bathhouse)

-After a long day of shopping, sightseeing, and treating yourself, you definitely need to relax.
+You must relax after a long day of shopping, sightseeing, and treating yourself.
 Jjimjilbang is a traditional Korean bathhouse that is open 24/7.
-You can get a range of beauty and detoxification treatments, use a hot tub, get some snacks, use outdoor pools, fitness clubs, and karaoke rooms, and you can even nap or spend the night there!
+You can get a range of beauty and detoxification treatments, use a hot tub, get some snacks, use outdoor pools, fitness clubs, and karaoke rooms, and even nap or spend the night there!

 Admire Seoul’s Nightlife

-For the night owls, Seoul has a not-to-be-missed nightlife.
-Nightlife in Seoul is pretty famous around the world, with hundreds of nightclubs catering to different tastes, 24-hour restaurants (and convenience stores!) to eat at any time of the day, and Karaoke Bars you will not find anywhere else in the world.
+For night owls, Seoul has a not-to-be-missed nightlife.
+Seoul’s nightlife is famous worldwide, with hundreds of nightclubs catering to different tastes, 24-hour restaurants (and convenience stores!) to eat at any time of the day, and Karaoke Bars you will not find anywhere else.

 N Seoul Tower